 Jeanna Ní Ríordáin

-Jeanna Ní Ríordáin is an Irish-language translator from West Cork, Ireland.
-She has a PhD in French literature, a BA in Irish and French and an MA in French, all from University College Cork.
-She began writing poetry in 2019.
-Her work has been featured in Quarryman VI, Quarryman VII, Poetry in the Time of Coronavirus: The Anthology, Volume Two, pendemic.ie, Lothlorien Poetry Journal Volume One – The Fellowship of the Pen and Lothlorien Poetry Journal Volume Six – Druids of Cernunnos.
-Her favourite poet is Victor Hugo.
+Jeanna Ní Ríordáin is a translator from West Cork, Ireland.
+She has a BA in French and Irish, an MA in French and a PhD in French, all from University College Cork.
+Her work has previously been featured in Quarryman Literary Journal, Poetry in the Time of Coronavirus: The Anthology, Volume Two, pendemic.ie, Burrow, Lothlorien Poetry Journal and Otherwise Engaged Literature and Arts Journal.